 As oil ages, it becomes more viscous and is, therefore, harder for the components in the engine to move.
 New oil allows fresh lubrication, letting the parts of your engine operate with less resistance.

 In addition, spark plugs are also important.
-They ignite the fuel and air in the engine cylinders, creating the power which allows your car to move.
+They ignite the fuel and air in the engine cylinders, creating the power that allows your car to move.

 Finally, check the oxygen sensor.